paritytech/polkadot-sdk/polkadot/README.md

 Polkadot node.
 This is disabled by default, and can be started by running `systemctl start polkadot` on demand (use `systemctl enable polkadot` to make it auto-start after reboot).
 By default, it will run as the `polkadot` user.
 Command-line flags passed to the binary can be customized by editing `/etc/default/polkadot`.
-This file will not be overwritten on updating polkadot.
+This file will not be overwritten on updating Polkadot.
 You may also just run the node directly from the command-line.

 ### Debian-based (Debian, Ubuntu)